 Bread & Tortillas

-Making keto bread is not as hard as it may sound and it can taste as just as good as regular high-carb bread.
-From all the different types of keto breads I've created since going low-carb, the number one recipe have always been the Ultimate Keto Buns.
+Making keto bread is not as hard as it may sound and it can taste just as good as regular high-carb bread.
+Of all the different types of keto breads I've created since going low-carb, the number one recipe has always been the Ultimate Keto Buns.

 There is a keto bread recipe for everyone no matter what your food intolerances are: dairy-free, nut-free, psyllium-free and flax-free.